-Janet Cairns, head of midwifery at Hull and East Yorkshire Hospitals NHS Trust, said: “The Fatima Allam Birth Centre is a fantastic addition to our maternity services and has increased the options available to women when they consider where and how they would like to give birth.
+Janet Cairns, head of midwifery at Hull University Teaching Hospitals NHS Trust, said: “The Fatima Allam Birth Centre is a fantastic addition to our maternity services and has increased the options available to women when they consider where and how they would like to give birth.

 “Women in Hull and the East Riding now have the choice of having their babies at home, in a unit led by skilled midwives or with the expertise provided by dedicated staff in the labour ward at Hull Women and Children’s Hospital.

 “We receive new enquiries every day from women keen to use the birth centre and we’re so pleased to have such a wonderful facility in the city.”